Opportunities to get involved

 Give it a Go is an extensive programme of individual sessions, events and trips which give you the chance to try new things and meet new people.
 Try out a club or society you might want to join or simply go as a fun one-off activity.

 If your first language is not English, you can apply to be matched with a language exchange partner a student who has an interest in your language and culture.
 This is a great way to learn about another culture, practise language skills and make friends.
 For more information visit the Language Zone, 2nd Floor Parkinson Building or the Language Centre website.

 Visit a British home with HOST UK

-The HOST programme sends international students into British homes across the UK for weekend visits.
+The HOST UK programme sends international students into British homes across the UK for weekend visits.
 Its an opportunity to meet new people, share your culture and understand British culture better.

 You will need to complete the online application form and then make your payment directly to HOST through their website.

 If you practise a faith, you can be confident that you will be able to follow your beliefs in Leeds and find support and information related to your faith.
 There are facilities in the city for worshipping and celebrating many different faiths, as well as spaces on campus for prayer and quiet contemplation.
 More information about places of worship, faith-based support and Leeds University Union faith societies can be found in our guide to contacts for different faiths in Leeds (PDF) and guide to prayer and quiet contemplation spaces and faith-based support (PDF).

 Voluntary work is unpaid work which gives you the chance to try different activities, meet people from the local community and build experience to put on your CV, while helping people who can benefit from your time and skills.
 To find out about volunteering opportunities visit the Leeds for Life opportunities webpage or visit the Leeds University volunteering website.